- Drowning is the 3rd leading cause of unintentional injury death worldwide, accounting for 7% of all injury related deaths.

 The global burden and death from drowning is found in all economies and regions, however:

-- over 60% of the world's drowning occurs in the WHO Western Pacific Region and WHO South-East Asia Region;
+- over half of the world's drowning occurs in the WHO Western Pacific Region and WHO South-East Asia Region;

-- drowning death rates are highest in the WHO African Region, and are more than eight times higher than in Australia or the United States of America (USA);
+- drowning death rates are highest in the WHO African Region, and are 10-13 times higher than those seen in the United Kingdom or Germany respectively.

 Despite limited data, several studies reveal information on the cost impact of drowning.
 In the USA, 45% of drowning deaths are among the most economically active segment of the population.
 Coastal drowning in the USA alone accounts for US$ 273 million each year in direct and indirect costs.
 In Australia and Canada, the total annual cost of drowning injury is US$ 85.5 million and US$ 173 million respectively.